My Brother's Keeper

 This is our Using Your Spiritual Gifts study.
 The truth within this

 SON-derful Using Your Spiritual Gifts study will truly enhance your

-This My Brother's Keeper Bible study program was designed specifically for Christian teens.
+This My Brother's Keeper Bible Study program is intended

 Wait on the LORD: be of good courage, and He shall strengthen